-The Association for the Physically Disabled of Kenya (APDK) in partnership with CBM and other consortium members (Andy, Leonard Cheshire, World Bank, ILO and Plan International) is implementing a three-year DFID-funded project dubbed ‘Innovation to Inclusion’ (i2i) whose main goal is to promote access to and opportunities for apprenticeship, internship and employment of persons with disabilities in Nairobi, Mombasa and Kisumu.
-The i2i project is a 3-year mulita-country initiative funded by DFID and implemented both in Kenya and Bangladesh.
-The project will engage through a triple nexus by working with Government, Private sector and persons with Disability and their respective DPOs.
+The Association for the Physically Disabled of Kenya (APDK) in partnership with CBM and other consortium members (Andy, Leonard Cheshire, World Bank, ILO and Plan International) implemented a three-year DFID-funded project dubbed ‘Innovation to Inclusion’ (i2i) whose main goal was to promote access to and opportunities for apprenticeship, internship and employment of persons with disabilities in Nairobi, Mombasa and Kisumu.
+The i2i project was a 3-year mulita-country initiative funded by DFID and implemented both in Kenya and Bangladesh.
+The project was engaged through a triple nexus working with Government, Private sector and persons with Disability and their respective DPOs.

 People with Disabilities (PWDs) particularly those with hearing impairments and intellectual limitations lack access to waged employment or when employed, bear the entire burden of the cost of disability.
 In the same way, public and private institutions particularly businesses and technical training institutions often lack appropriate, programs and technology to support market-oriented skills to enhance access to meaningful waged employment and socio-economic empowerment of persons with disabilities.